-MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Yasmin Hurd, PhD, MD/PhD Program Director.
+MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Eric Nestler, MD, PhD, MD/PhD Program Director.

 It is the Icahn School of Medicine at Mount Sinai's tradition for candidates who are graduating with a clinical degree (MD, MD/PhD and MD/MPH) to have the opportunity to be hooded by a member of their immediate family, should that person hold a clinical or graduate degree (MD or PhD).
 Only candidates graduating with a clinical degree may be hooded by an immediate family member.
 Only the following relationships will be considered immediate family members: spouse, parent, sibling, son or daughter.
 Please understand that all other relations are ineligible to hood graduates.